mullweisser/mac-weenu/README.md

 ## Usage

 After installation, WeeNu runs in the background and adds an icon to your menu bar displaying the current week number.
-You can interact with it by clicking on the icon to see the dropdown menu with the following options:
+You can interact with it by clicking on the icon to see the menu.

-- **Manual update:** Click to manually update the week number.
-- **Settings > Show prefix/Hide prefix:** Toggle to display or hide the 'w.' prefix before the week number.
-- **About WeeNu:** Opens the GitHub repository page in your default web browser.

 ## Development